Building your freelance proofreader website

 Terms and conditions

 Terms and conditions are not always legally required for a small freelance proofreading website, but they can still be useful.
+They help clarify expectations around:

 • services offered